-Trust us: accounts payable is one of the most important tasks for startups to get right.
+Trust us: accounts payable is one of the most important tasks to get right.

 The risks are simply too great to leave to chance.
 A poor accounts payable process can not only damage your relationships with suppliers, but can open you to the risk of fraud.

 To give yourself the best shot at a seamless and responsive accounts payable process, think about the tips in this post, and reflect on how you could improve your systems.

 While you’re at it, take a look at Spendesk’s handy accounts payable features.
 They’ll save you and your team a lot of time and stress.